ealker/100-days-of-code/log.md

 **Thoughts**: I was quite distracted today, flicking between learning about JAM stacks, Zeit, then back to CSS Grid Galleries.
 My domain is http://elliotalker.com right now it's some simple HTML and CSS but it'll be powered by Jekyll in the next few days.

+### Day 6: Saturday 8th February 2020

+***Today's Progress*: Today I'm on holiday in Pembrokeshire; I didn't want to miss a day so I brought my laptop on the trip.
+I've always liked card layouts that emulate Google's Material Design and how these cards seem to "flaot", so I've updated my CSS Grid Gallery to include some hover animations.
+The end goal of this small project is to load the last 7 days of [APOD](https://apod.nasa.gov/apod/astropix.html) pictures and give the user the ability to interact with them.
+This will be part of the archive search website that I worked on in the first couple of days.

+**Thoughts**: I really enjoyed looking at [Tobias Ahlin Bjerrome's](https://tobiasahlin.com) tutorials on CSS - it shows how powerful the language can be.
+I also discovered [this cool code pen project](https://codepen.io/juliangarnier/pen/idhuG) which animates a model of the solar system.

+- I learn what [Pseduo-elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements) are _actually_ for, and how they can be used in animating elements.
+With regards to the hover code in the tutorial that I linked to earlier, the larger pseduo `:after` box element is always "there" on the screen, but the opacity is set to 0, so the user can't see it.
+When the item is "animated" with the `:hover::after` code, the opcaity is set to 1 so the user is able to see the larger box.

+- When building sites, I always keep in mind [this article](https://idlewords.com/talks/website_obesity.htm) from Idle Words.
+I think it's important that developers take advantage of the powerful computers where our code is executed - we shouldn't be lazy.
+I'm saying this because animating the gallery items in the way the tutorial outlines is more efficient than just animating the given element's `box-shadow`.

+- For future sites I want to look at using [opacity](https://www.w3schools.com/css/css_image_transparency.asp) to style [hero images](https://en.wikipedia.org/wiki/Hero_image).

+- Animations use different curves, the code I worked on today uses [cubic bezier curves](https://en.wikipedia.org/wiki/Bézier_curve#Cubic_Bézier_curves).